 According to NPR, cats are “sweet blind”—they don’t taste sweet things as well as other species and humans.
 They do taste sour, bitter, and salty flavors.
 In fact, pets can become addicted to salty flavors which can put them at risk of salt toxicity.
 While a few licks of your arm after a workout might appeal to your cat, don’t encourage this behavior.
 Also make sure to talk to your vet about what food your cat is on and make sure they are getting all their important nutrients.

 8. Health Issues

 Flea allergies are a huge issue in cats and can cause obsessive grooming, hair loss, and hot spots.
 Most owners like to claim that their cats don’t have fleas—“They are indoor only” or “I never see fleas on my cat.”
-Unfortunately, no matter what efforts you take and unless you are using flea treatment on the calendar dot regularly, most cats will host a flea or two.
-Flea allergy is actually triggered by the saliva of the flea; the proteins in the saliva of the flea triggers intense itching, thus your cat is forced to lick more and chew more.
+Unfortunately, no matter what efforts you take and unless you are using flea treatment regularly, most cats will host a flea or two.
+Flea allergy is actually triggered by the saliva of the flea; the proteins trigger intense itching, and your cat is forced to lick and chew more.
 To resolve the issue, you must be diligent about using topical or oral flea meds.